-Veterans' Benefits
+Veterans' Benefits and Vocational Rehabilitation

-PSI is approved for the training of veterans as an accredited training institution.
-Those who are qualified for educational benefits should contact the nearest Department of Veterans Affairs for more information.
+PSI is approved for the training of veterans and vocational rehabilitation students as an accredited training institution.
+Those who are qualified for educational benefits under these programs should contact their nearest Department of Veterans Affairs or Vocational Rehabilitation Office for more information.

-Veterans or other eligible persons are required to attend classes in order to be eligible for education benefits.
-PSI is required to report promptly to the VA the last day of attendance when an eligible student withdraws or stops attending classes regularly.
+Veterans and other eligible persons are required to attend classes in order to be eligible for educational benefits under these programs.
+PSI is required to report promptly to the VA or Vocational Rehabilitation offices any changes in enrollment, non-class attendance or withdrawal from the institution.